-The Minnesota State Arts Board has established the following discrimination complaint procedure to be used by all employees, applicants, or eligibles.
+The Minnesota Sentencing Guidelines Commission has established the following discrimination complaint procedure to be used by all employees and applicants.
 Coercion, reprisal, or intimidation against anyone filing a complaint or serving as a witness under this procedure is prohibited.

 Responsibility of Employees